mrisher/smtp-sts/reporting.md

 redelivery, it is not required.
 If multiple retries are attempted, ideally they would be on a logarithmic scale.

+## Metadata Variances

+As stated above, there are a variable number of ways to declare information about the data therein.
+If it should be the case that these objects were to disagree, then the report data contained within the JSON body MUST be considered the authoritative source for those data elements.

 # IANA Considerations

 The following are the IANA considerations discussed in this document.